 Geneva and her husband, Peter, have lived in historic Oregon City, Oregon (the end of the Oregon Trail) for most of their married life.
 They have four grown children and six grandchildren.
 They enjoy reading, gardening, hiking and travel.

-Another unique aspect of their lives is the operation of a health ministry.
-They teach people to grow in physical and emotional health through diet, exercise and dealing with the emotional and spiritual causes of illness.
-For more information on this, you may go to http://www.edenhealthministries.com/
+Another unique aspect of their lives for many years was the operation of a health ministry called Eden Health Ministry.
+They taught people to grow in physical and emotional health through diet, exercise and dealing with the emotional and spiritual causes of illness.

 Thank you for visiting!
 If you have any questions, please contact me.